-Candidates who have previously completed the OCR Level 5 Certificate may apply directly for Year two level 7 courses.
+If you have previously completed the OCR Level 5 Certificate you may apply directly for year two of the level 7 course.

-All candidates must have access to learners for teaching practices and assessments.
+All candidates must have access to students for teaching practices and assessments.
 We encourage candidates from all phases of education to apply.